 Either January 1937 or 38, an evangelist, Rev White from England, spoke at the Wesley United Methodist Church in Waterbury on our need for Christ in our lives.
 I cannot remember exactly what he said, but about twelve of us went forward to ask Christ into our lives.

 I looked the same when I came out of church, but there was a big difference in my life afterward—not perfect by any means—but changed.
 From then on, people in the church contributed to my spiritual growth - Pastors Stone, Wolcott, Dyer, and Bryant and Sunday school teachers, Merrill Powers, Mrs. Homer and Clement Allen.
 Mr. Allen taught our teenage boy’s class.
-Being a recovered
+Being a recovered alcoholic, he knew what it was like to be a non-believer.

 He carefully led us through our group lessons but showed us more by his life what being a Christian was supposed to be like.
 For example, one evening, my brothers and I were on our way to his house when we came on a man lying beside the road.
 He was moaning so we knew he was alive, we ran the next hundred yards to Clement’s house for help.
 When we told him what had happened, Mr. Allen put on his coat, not stopping for boots, and left to help the man.
 To help someone was more important to him than Bible study.